iiPythonx/sound/README.md

 # iiPythonx/sound

-Send files using sound, or fail.
+Send files with sound or die trying.

 ### Installation